JSchulleratWork/Azure-IAAS/README.md

 * **Admin Username**: Administrator username for use as the administrator account on deployed virtual machines.
 * **Admin Password**: Administrator password for use with the administrator account on deployed virtual machines.
 Passwords must be at least 14 characters and contain one each of the following: lower case character, upper case character, number, and special character.
 * **Domain Name**: Domain name for the self-signed SSL certificate.
 Domain names utilized for this blueprint must adhere to RFC 1123 and NetBIOS (e.g., `contoso.local`).
-* **Azure Government Subscription ID**: Azure Government subscription ID details can be found in the Azure Government portal.
+* **Azure Subscription ID**: Azure subscription ID details can be found in the Azure portal.
 Navigate to https://portal.azure.com and sign in.
 Expand the service menu on the left side of the portal, select "more services," and begin typing "subscription" in the filter box.
 Click **Subscriptions** to open the subscriptions blade.
 Note the subscription ID, which has the GUID format: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 * **Resource Group Name**: The resource group name for use with this deployment; must be a string of 1-90 alphanumeric characters (such as 0-9, a-z, A-Z), periods, underscores, hyphens, and parenthesis and it cannot end in a period (e.g., `blueprint-rg`).
 	* **Key Vault Name**: The Key Vault name will be automatically generated from the **Resource Group Name** parameter, as the deployment cannot use an existing Key Vault resource for this blueprint (e.g., `blueprint-rg-KV`).